-The Headteacher, Deputy Headteacher and Assistant Headteacher have a statutory power to search pupils or their possessions, without consent, where they suspect the pupil has certain prohibited items.
+The Head, Deputy and Assistant Headteacher have a statutory power to search pupils or their possessions, without consent, where they suspect the pupil has certain prohibited items.
 The items that can be searched for under this power are knives or weapons, alcohol, illegal drugs and stolen items.
-School staff can seize any banned or prohibited item found as a result of a search or is considered to be harmful or detrimental to school discipline.
-(See appendix 3)
+School staff can seize any banned or prohibited item found following a search or is considered to be harmful or detrimental to school discipline.
+(See appendix 4)

-Use of reasonable Force
+Use of Physical Intervention

 The use of physical intervention is very rare and is, wherever possible avoided using de-escalation strategies.
-There may be occasions where the use of reasonable force or physical restraint is appropriate; for example if a child is hurting his/her self and/or others or making a threat to injure using a weapon.
-The Head and Deputy are trained in the Management of Actual or potential Aggression (MAPA) Any intervention used will always be minimal and in proportion to the circumstances of the incident.
+There may be occasions where the use of reasonable force or physical restraint is appropriate; for example, if a child is hurting themselves and/or others or making a threat to injure using a weapon.
+Most staff have been trained in de-escalation strategies and key staff have been trained in physical interaction techniques.
+Any intervention used will always be minimal and in proportion to the circumstances of the incident.
 All physical intervention will be recorded.
-(See appendix 4 for quidance)
+(See appendix 4 for guidance)